 Goji berry or known as wolfberry is an important ingredient in my mom’s pantry and so is mine (and I believe many other Asians).
 My mom uses goji berry for tea, soup, stir-fry veggies, or just munch them like raisins.
 This berry is originated from China and usually comes in dried form.

-Many Chinese swear by this berry for many of its health benefits.
-Just to mention a few: to maintain youth, improve quality of sleep, to maintain the balance or restore of chi in our body, etc. Berries are known to be packed with nutrients and antioxidant but If you ask me, I won’t say it’s an elixir, because it’s not.
+Many Chinese who practice Traditional Chinese Medicine (TCM) swear by goji berry for many of its health benefits.
+Just to mention a few: to maintain youth, improve quality of sleep, to maintain the balance or restore of chi in our body, etc. Goji berries are known to be packed with nutrients and antioxidants.
+If you ask me, I won’t say it’s an elixir, because it’s not.
 It’s still good for you but there’s not one food that you can just eat on its own to draw benefits.

-GOJI BERRY TEA (3 cups)
+WHAT IS THIS GOJI BERRY TEA FOR?

-- 3 cups of hot water
+- 3 cups hot water